Greetings from Health Careers Advising!

 - Events and Programs- most stay on and go live through Zoom.
 These include our Applicant Seminars and Medical School Admission Dean presentations.

 Many of the activities you were involved with or were hoping to pursue in the spring, summer, and the 2020-2021 academic year will need to be postponed.
 Hospitals and clinics nation-wide are likely to keep their volunteer programs on hold for some time; many research projects may be infeasible remotely; many service and leadership activities in the broader community may also have to wait.
 Brown's LEVEL 1 and LEVEL 2 designations do not permit off-campus travel for volunteer and service activities.
 Level 1 also restricts off-campus employment.
 Keep in mind that students nationally will have similar constraints.
 This would not only be a limitation for you.
-The coming academic year may be a great time to engage in some mentorship or other types of service remotely, so consider looking for such opportunities once you've settled into your studies for the fall term.
-All programs coordinated by the Swearer Center for Public Service will be remote beginning in the fall term.
+The 2020- 2021 academic year may be a great time to engage in some mentorship or other types of service remotely, so consider looking for such opportunities once you've settled into your studies for each term.
+All programs coordinated by the Swearer Center for Public Service are remote beginning in the fall 2020 term.
 Explore the Center's Engagement Guidelines.
 The excellent ideas and opportunities sourced by NAAHP are also great to explore.
-Admission committees would be mindful to keep all of this in context.
+Admission committees would be mindful to keep all of this in context when you apply.
 This page on CareerLAB's website can be a useful guide about some types of activities.
+If you are a first-year or sophomore student, you'll have plenty of opporutnities to engage in activities in the coming years.
+The full-length summer 2021 term won't affect your prospects negatively.